-Let me tell you once more-although you have heard me say the same before-that caution must be always exercised, both by the speaker and by the hearer, about anything that is very singular and unusual.
-For my tale is one which many a man would be afraid to tell, and yet I have a confidence which makes me go on.
+Ath.
+Let me tell you once more-although you have heard me say the same before that caution must be always exercised, both by the speaker and by the hearer, about anything that is very singular and unusual.
+For my tale is one, which many a man would be afraid to tell, and yet I have a confidence which makes me go on.

+Cle.
 What have you to say, Stranger?

-I say that in states generally no one has observed that the plays of The plays of children childhood have a great deal to do with the permanence or want of should be fixed that permanence in legislation.
-For when plays are ordered with a their characters may become fixed. view to children having the same plays, and amusing themselves after the same manner, and finding delight in the same playthings, the more solemn institutions of the state are allowed to remain undisturbed.
-Whereas if sports are disturbed, and innovations are made in them, and they constantly change, and the young never speak of their having the same likings, or the same established notions of good and bad taste, either in the bearing of their bodies or in their dress, but he who devises something new and out of the way in figures and colours and the like is held in special honour, we may truly say that no greater evil can happen in a state1; for he who changes the sports is secretly changing the manners of the young, and making the old to be dishonoured among them and the new to be honoured.
+Ath.
+I say that in states generally no one has observed that the plays of childhood have a great deal to do with the permanence or want of permanence in legislation.
+For when plays are ordered with a view to children having the same plays, and amusing themselves after the same manner, and finding delight in the same playthings, the more solemn institutions of the state are allowed to remain undisturbed.
+Whereas if sports are disturbed, and innovations are made in them, and they constantly change, and the young never speak of their having the same likings, or the same established notions of good and bad taste, either in the bearing of their bodies or in their dress, but he who devises something new and out of the way in figures and colours and the like is held in special honour, we may truly say that no greater evil can happen in a state; for he who changes the sports is secretly changing the manners of the young, and making the old to be dishonoured among them and the new to be honoured.
 And I affirm that there is nothing which is a greater injury to all states than saying or thinking thus.
 Will you hear me tell how great I deem the evil to be?

-CLE.
+Cle.
 You mean the evil of blaming antiquity in states?
-ATH.
-Exactly.
-CLE.
-If you are speaking of that, you will find in us hearers who are disposed to receive what you say not unfavourably but most favourably.
-ATH.
-I should expect so.
-CLE.